Keynote Address by H.E. Pham Binh Minh, Deputy Prime Minister of Viet Nam, on "Vision for an Asia-Pacific Partnership for the 21st Century"

 In answering these questions, let me share with you some of my observations:

-First, my vision is to build a peaceful, dynamic, resilient, inclusive, comprehensively connected and integrated Asia-Pacific community, which gives equal access and opportunities for all.
-The growing denominator of shared interest offers enormous opportunities for the realization of this goal.
+First of all, my vision is to build a peaceful, dynamic, resilient, inclusive, comprehensively connected and integrated Asia-Pacific community, which gives equal access and opportunities for all.
+The growing denominator of shared interests offers enormous opportunities for the realization of this goal.

 As the global technological hub, we are better placed to advance further mega-networks of Global Value Chains (GVCs) and Production, connectivity and infrastructure development cooperation.